-Once at the building site, they are often constructed by smaller, mobile telescopic cranes, the likes of which you will find available for hire from Emerson.
+Once at the building site, they are often constructed by smaller, mobile telescopic cranes, the likes of which you can find available for hire from Emerson.
 For many jobs, of course, these are the only cranes that are needed; transporting these smaller cranes from A to B is much easier, as they fit onto large transport lorries without having to be deconstructed.

-There are some models of crane which reach their optimal height and lifting capacity without the assistance of telescopic crawler cranes.
+There are some models of cranes which reach their optimal height and lifting capacity without the assistance of telescopic crawler cranes.
 As explored in an article from Slate magazine, some cranes are able to “climb” the very building they are constructing.
 This “internal climbing” involves building a number of floors in one go, before “jumping” to a higher spot and continuing.

-Another remarkable way cranes operate on site involves an element of self-construction.
-Some cranes build themselves by lifting extra segments and attaching them to it’s supporting tower, as seen in this video.
+Another remarkable way cranes operate on-site involves an element of self-construction.
+Some cranes build themselves by lifting extra segments and attaching them to its supporting tower, as seen in this video.

 With the perpetual rise of construction projects, many giant tower cranes do not get a lot of downtime between projects.
-With the skyscraper boom continuing to shape London’s skyline and thousands of new homes promised in coming years, cranes are in across the South of England are in high demand.
+With the skyscraper boom continuing to shape London’s skyline and thousands of new homes promised in coming years, cranes across the South of England are in high demand.

-For the short spell of time in between projects, some of mobile cranes are simply stored in inner-city crane yards, like this one in New York.
+For the short spell of time in between projects, some mobile cranes are simply stored in inner-city crane yards, like this one in New York.
 Whilst others may spend nights on the back of transport lorries, or in private storage.
 Large tower cranes, as we know, are likely to be stored inside as separate components, and constructed when they reach the building site.